-- General Insurance has decreased by \$4,000,501 due to a reduction of the allocated funds in claims liabilities due to historic spend. - Taxes and Fees expenditures are unchanged for 2023. - Special Agreements and Programs expenditures will decrease by \$241,236, primarily driven by a funding reduction in West Branch Reservoir Maintenance.
+- General Insurance has decreased by \$4,000,501 due to a reduction of the allocated funds in claims liabilities due to historic spend. - Taxes and Fees expenditures are unchanged for 2023. - Special Agreements and Programs expenditures will decrease by \$73,399, primarily driven by a funding reduction in West Branch Reservoir Maintenance being offset by increases in Mattabasset, New Britain and the funding of a new pilot program for automated meter reading.

-The increase in Maintenance reflects the anticipated costs related to Information Systems R&M, Treatment Equipment, Facilities R&M, and other various Tool & Equipment maintenance-related expenses.
+• The increase in Maintenance reflects the anticipated costs related to Information Systems R&M, Treatment Equipment, Facilities R&M, and other various Tool & Equipment maintenance-related expenses.